dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 ## Have more questions?

-If you have any questions about or need assistance with auto renewal for your domains, just [contact our support team](https://dnsimple.com/feedback) — we're here to help.
+If you have any questions about or need assistance with auto-renewal for your domains, just [contact our support team](https://dnsimple.com/feedback) — we're here to help.